-ACC223 COST ACCOUNTING Pre-Req ACC133, ACC127
+COST ACCOUNTING 4 4 Pre-Reg: ACC127, ACC133

-This course in cost accounting places an emphasis on internal accounting for manufacturing and service organizations.
-Course coverage includes job costing, process costing, activity-based costing/activity-based management, standard costing and analysis of cost variances.
-Upon completion of this course, the student should be able to apply fundamental concepts of cost accounting in making business decisions.
+This course in cost accounting places an emphasis on manufacturing and service organizations.
+Course coverage includes job-order costing, process costing, activity-based costing/activity-based management, standard costing and analysis of cost variances.
+Upon completion of this course, students should be able to apply the fundamental concepts of cost accounting to a variety of business decisions.

-ACC225 AUDITING Co-Reg ACC222
+ACC225 AUDITING Co-Req: ACC222

-Emphasis is placed on the philosophy and environment of the public accounting profession, with special attention paid to the nature and economic purpose of audit and assurance services, professional standards, professional conduct, legal liability, audit evidence, audit planning, consideration of internal control (including the Sarbanes-Oxley Act of 2002), audit sampling and audit workpapers.
-Upon completion, students should be able to demonstrate competence in applying the generally accepted auditing standards and the procedures for conducting an audit.
+Emphasis is placed on the philosophy and environment of the public accounting profession, with special attention paid to the nature and economic purpose of audit and assurance services, professional standards, professional conduct, legal liability, audit evidence, audit planning, consideration of internal control, audit sampling and audit workpapers.
+Upon completion, students should be able to demonstrate competence in applying the generally accepted auditing standards and the procedures for conducting audits of public and non-public companies.

-ADVANCED ACCOUNTING Co-Req ACC222
+ADVANCED ACCOUNTING 4 Co-Req: ACC222

 The study of consolidated financial statements is the primary concentration of this course.
 Fundamentals of fair value and equity accounting methods are reviewed, and students are exposed to the processes for consolidation of different entities and the appropriate financial statement considerations and disclosure requirements.
 Topics include valuation of acquired net assets, recognition of goodwill, the allocation of the purchase price to various elements of the balance sheet, and the elimination of intercorporate transactions in the preparation of consolidated statements.
 Upon completion, students should be able to discuss the permissible methods of consolidation and indicate the ability to complete a consolidation worksheet and prepare the necessary supporting schedules related to the statements.
+Topics also include accounting for partnership formation and liquidation, changes in partners through retirement and/or selling all or a portion of their interest is also studied.